Digitalisation as the new standard

 We understand the needs of our customers and can therefore provide them with their own ecosystem.
 In this way we support our customers in exploiting the development potential of digital products.

-Florian Froschermeier, Product Manager Software, INSYS icom
+Florian Froschermeier, Senior Manager Product Management, INSYS icom

 “Our customers can develop this ecosystem over the long term to connect their machines in the field, process protocols locally, analyse data and deliver this data to their server-side application.
 Within their company customers feed the data to all services and processes necessary for the provision of the digital components of their products.
 Your company can benefit from this, too!
 We’ll be happy to advise you.“